 Since dehydration can be a dangerous medical condition, individuals should always work to prevent it from happening.
-They can drink extra fluid before working out or being outside for long time periods.
-If the weather is exceptionally hot, they may want to avoid being outside.
+They can drink extra fluid before working out or being outside for long periods.

-In the case of disabled, elderly or young individuals, their caretaker can make sure that drinking water is readily available.
+In the case of disabled, elderly, or young individuals, their caretaker can make sure that drinking water is readily available.

 With adults, dehydration can often be treated at home.
 They should drink additional water or electrolyte drinks.
 Ice chips or popsicles can also increase someone’s fluid intake.

-If the individual has been exposed to too much heat, they can be cooled through air conditioning, fans, spray bottles or ice water.
+If the individual has been exposed to too much heat, they can be cooled through air conditioning, fans, spray bottles, or ice water.